pjfdirect/teletext/writers/README.md

 Help
 ----

-* If you need to dig up a TII that's already rotated off TVArk: 1.
-Click the TTI's 'History' button 2.
+* If you need to dig up an article that's already rotated off TVArk: 1.
+Click the current TTI's 'History' button 2.
 Choose an update from the past 3. click the overflow (three-dot) menu 4. choose 'View file' 5. click the old file's 'Raw' button
 * There are a few ten second videos here to illustrate archiving.